microsoft/Kusto-Query-Language/doc/asoperator.md

 ## Examples

-In the following 2 example the union's generated TableName column will consist of 'T1' and 'T2'
+In the following two examples the union's generated TableName column will consist of 'T1' and 'T2'.

 > [!div class="nextstepaction"]
 > <a href="https://dataexplorer.azure.com/?query=H4sIAAAAAAAAAytKzEtPVahQSCvKz1UwVCjJVzA0UCguSS0AcrhqFBKLFULAjNK8zPw8hfLMkozi/NKi5FTbkMSknFS/xNxUBY0iPGZAjDDSBAAgKK6faAAAAA==" target="_blank">Run the query</a>